python-pillow/Pillow/docs/handbook/image-file-formats.rst

     :py:class:`PIL.ImagePalette.ImagePalette` object.

 **optimize**
-    If present and true, attempt to compress the palette by eliminating unused colors.
+    Whether to attempt to compress the palette by eliminating unused colors.
+    This is attempted by default, unless a palette is specified as an option or as part of the first image's :py:attr:`~PIL.Image.Image.info` dictionary.

     This is only useful if the palette can be compressed to the next smaller power of 2 elements.

 Note that if the image you are saving comes from an existing GIF, it may have the following properties in its :py:attr:`~PIL.Image.Image.info` dictionary.